Hear your ideas.

 Low Energy Standby technology

-Unless they are unplugged from the outlet, televisions and air conditioners consume a small amount of electricity to maintain their functions even when they are off, known as standby power.
-Printers also consume standby power, but we want to reduce this energy consumption to as close to zero as possible.
-Brother developed a low standby power technology called Low Energy Standby to achieve this dream goal.
+This is known as standby power.
+Similarly, printers also have standby power, but we aim to reduce this energy consumption to almost zero.
+Brother developed a low standby power technology called Low Energy Standby to achieve this goal.

 SDGs goal 13 "Climate Action" calls for "taking urgent action to combat climate change and its impacts."
 By lowering the power consumption of its products, Brother contributes to alleviating climate change by reducing the generation of large amounts of CO2 emissions which have a significant impact on global warming.